 In fact, Murray became an inimitable stylist, which was underscored by DIW's release of Ballads for Bass Clarinet that same year.
 He threw jazz fans a true and deeply satisfying curve ball in releasing Dark Star: The Music of the Grateful Dead on Astor Place, with a large group that included Hopkins, Craig Harris, and even the Dead's own Bob Weir.
 Murray also began a long and fruitful relationship with Justin Time, a Canadian label distributed through Enja.
 He recorded what was -- at the time -- the most revolutionary and controversial recording of his career in Fo Deuk Revue, which featured a large group of African and American musicians, with layers of drums and chanted vocals along with poetry and recitations by Amiri Baraka.
 It wove together funk, jazz, and various African folk styles that began to draw Murray in.
 They would emerge full-blown in the 21st century.
 In 1998 he issued four albums of new material.
 First was another variation on the B-3 soul tip with Jug-A-Lug on DIW, his tribute to the music of Gene Ammons with organist Robert Irving, electric bassist Darryl Jones, and guitarists Bobby Broom and Darryl Thompson, with Olu Dara guesting on trumpet.
 This was followed on the same label by the moving The Long Goodbye: A Tribute to Don Pullen and the stellar The Tip.
 Murray also recorded his second album for Justin Time in 1998 with Creole, a large-group album that offered a meld of jazz as influenced by numerous Latin and Brazilian styles.
 Murray also continued to record and tour with the World Saxophone Quartet.

 In the 21st century, Murray began the decade prolifically.
 In 2000 he released three albums and in 2001 four.
 Of these, the most satisfying was the 2000 release Octet Plays Trane on Justin Time.
 In 2002 Murray made the stellar Yonn-Dé for the label, his first David Murray & the Gwo-Ka Masters offering; the others would be 2004's Gwotet (with Pharoah Sanders) and 2009's The Devil Tried to Kill Me.
 Murray issued a dizzying array of recordings in that first decade, including Now Is Another Time with his Latin Big Band, Waltz Again in 2005 featuring his quartet in a setting backed by strings, and Silence in 2008, as well as five more with the WSQ.
 In 2010, Murray's complete Black Saint and Soul Note recordings were given the box set treatment.
 His first recording of new material in the century's second decade found the saxophonist on Emarcy with a new band called the David Murray Cuban Ensemble.
 Their debut for the label was Plays Nat King Cole en Español, released in October of 2011, which interpreted, song for song, two albums the singer and pianist recorded in Spanish and Portuguese -- in 1958 and 1962 -- respectively.
 Murray's fiery persona as a vanguard improviser still reveals itself in his performances and on select recordings.
 That said, manifested more frequently now are his abilities as an artful composer, arranger, and bandleader who also happens to be a master technician on the tenor saxophone and bass clarinet.
 Murray debuted his new Infinity Quartet on his 2013 recording Be My Monster Love with pianist Marc Cary, bassist Jaribu Shahid and drummer Nasheet Waits.
-The album also featured cameo appearances from vocalists Macy Gray and Gregory Porter, as well as trumpeter Bobby Bradford, the saxophonist's former teacher. ~ Chris Kelsey & Thom Jurek
+The album also featured cameo appearances from vocalists Macy Gray and Gregory Porter, as well as trumpeter Bobby Bradford, the saxophonist's former teacher.
+In 2017 Murray issued Cherry/Sakura, a collaboration with Japanese pianist and composer Aki Takase. ~ Chris Kelsey & Thom Jurek